 Hopewell Furnace

 It took an acre of woodlands to make enough charcoal to run an iron furnace for just one day.
-At Hopewell, they made their own charcoal.
+At Hopewell, they made their own charcoal in the Charcoal cooling shed.

 Saturdays were baking days in rural America.
 They used wood fired ovens like the one above.
-They would test the heat by sticking their arm in and count the seconds they could leave it in.
-The number they get to told them if it was too hot or not hot enough for certain breads and pies.
+They would test the heat by sticking their arm in and counting the seconds they could leave it in.
+The number they got to told them if it was too hot or not hot enough for certain breads and pies.

-And, of course, there’s the furnace!
-I couldn’t get a great shot of it, but it’s huge.
+And, of course, there’s the furnace in the Cast Shop!
+I couldn’t get a great shot of it, but it’s huge!
 The temperature inside the furnace would reach temps of 2,600°- 3,000° F and it would run 24 hours a day.
-Workers would constantly feed it, watched it’s flame, and listened to the sound of the its blast to make sure it was staying hot enough.
+Workers would constantly feed it, watch it’s flame, and listen to the sound of the its blast to make sure it was staying hot enough.
+This was probably the most important building there.

 See y’all down the road!